MET4L-DS/AskMe/README.md

 ## Data Sources

-JUSTIFIED relies on authoritative legal texts and databases, including:
+LawGPT relies on authoritative legal texts and databases, including:

 -   The Indian Penal Code (IPC)

 ## Contributing

-We welcome contributions to enhance JUSTIFIED!
+We welcome contributions to enhance LawGPT!
 To contribute:

 1. Fork the repository
 2. Create a new branch